get-smooth/secp256r1-verify/README.md

 ## Usage

-This repository provides three unique signature verification implementations, each having its own benefits and drawbacks.
-After you've integrated this library into your project, you can freely import and use the implementation that best suits your specific use-case and requirements.
-Let's take a more detailed look at each one.
+This repository provides an unique verification implementation.
+After you've integrated this library into your project, you can freely import the `ECDSA256r1` and use it.

-> 🚨 None of the implementations have been audited.
-DO NOT USE THEM IN PRODUCTION.
+> 🚨 The implementations have not been audited.
+DO NOT USE IT IN PRODUCTION.

 ### 1️⃣ The traditional implementation

-The traditional approach is the most direct out of the three and is found in the [ECDSA256r1 file](./src/ECDSA256r1.sol).
+The traditional approach is the implementation present in this repository.
+You can take a look to it here:
+[ECDSA256r1 file](./src/ECDSA256r1.sol).
 This implementation is ready to use right out of the box; simply deploy the library and interact with it by calling its singular exposed function, `verify`, which accepts three parameters: